 Last we saw Jude she was pouting on Vivi’s couch and watching Yuri on Ice.

 Jude doesn’t stay put for long.
 Queen of Nothing opens with Jude sneaking up on Oak to put him in a chokehold.
 She spends her free time training Oak the way Madoc trained her.
-Oak is reluctant about these sessions, but Jude is insistent since he is going to be the High King of Faerie someday.
-Oak isn’t down to be the next King and tells Jude to rule her kingdom, but she cannot because she’s in exile.
+Oak is reluctant about these sessions, but Jude is insistent since he is going to be the High King of Elfhame someday.
+Oak isn’t down to be the next King and tells Jude to rule her own kingdom, but she cannot because she’s in exile.
 Jude is hurt, of course, but heads off to her night job in the mortal realm, running errands for other exiled faeries.

 That night’s job takes Jude to knock on the door of the baddest exiled bitch in Faerie, Grima Mog.
 Jude’s task is to convince Grima Mog to stop eating other Faeries, which can only be accomplished by dueling.
 Jude wins her life and a favor from Grima Mog, but once she gets home, she encounters her wack ass twin Taryn.